_edited.jpg)

 The teen heartthrob that Henry speaks of is Elvis Presley.

-On page 65, Quinn makes a joke about massage her brain refers to a joke on the Simpsons.
+On page 65, Quinn's comment about massaging her brain refers to a joke on the Simpsons.

 On page 78, Carmilla's father's victims being called "brides" refers to the brides of Dracula.

-The three sisters represent several trio of women in mythology, including the three fates of Greek Mythology.
+The three sisters represent several trios of women in mythology, including the three fates of Greek Mythology.

 The youngest sister makes several references to the three witches from the play Macbeth.